 In the United States, the earliest efforts to organize academic teaching and research on population were generally in sociology departments.
-The formal recognition of sociology at leading American universities was a product of the late 19th and early 20th centuries.
-In the pre-World War II era, some prominent sociology departments had one or two faculty members who would today be considered demographers.
-The Population Association of America (PAA) was founded in 1931, but it was a very small group of a few hundred sociologists, statisticians and actuaries until the 1950s.
+The formal recognition of sociology at American universities was a product of the late 19th and early 20th centuries.
+In the pre-World War II era, many sociology departments had one or two faculty members who would today be considered demographers.
+The Population Association of America (PAA) was founded in 1931, but it was a very small group of a few hundred sociologists, statisticians, and actuaries until the 1950s.
 With a few exceptions, the founding of interdisciplinary population research centers, and the rapid growth of the field occurred in the 1960s and 1970s.
 The University of Washington was one the earliest American universities to organize a population research center (in 1947) and to produce a significant number of PhDs with demographic training.
 Many of University of Washington graduates in the 1950s and 1960s were pioneers in demography in many American universities and colleges and internationally.

-In her unpublished account of the "People's History of the UW Department of Sociology" Isolde Raftery (2012) reports how William F. Ogburn (1886-1959)-one of most influential sociologists of the first half the 20th century and a founder of the Population Association of America (he was elected Vice President at the first PAA meeting in 1931)-was appointed as the inaugural chair of the UW Department of Sociology in 1917.
+In her unpublished account of the "People's History of the UW Department of Sociology," Isolde Raftery (2012) reports how William F. Ogburn,1886-1959, (American Sociological Association, Wikipedia)-one of most influential sociologists of the first half the 20th century and a founder of the Population Association of America (he was elected Vice President at the first PAA meeting in 1931)-was appointed as the inaugural chair of the UW Department of Sociology in 1917.
 Ogburn was personally recruited by Henry Suzzallo, the UW President who aspired to make the University of Washington a nationally prominent institution.
-Suzzallo's own field was educational sociology, and he had known Ogburn at Columbia.
-Before coming to the University of Washington, Suzzallo was a professor at Columbia and Ogburn was the most famous graduate of the Columbia Department of Sociology.
+Before coming to the University of Washington, Suzzallo was a professor of education at Columbia, and Ogburn was the most famous graduate of the Columbia Department of Sociology.

-Although Ogburn was recruited back to Columbia one year later, his influence and subsequent career set a high standard for the UW Department of Sociology.
-Ogburn was one of a handful of prominent sociologists during the first half of the twentieth century who established sociology as a scientific discipline by addressing important policy questions with rigorous statistical methods.
-He authored influential books (including American Marriage and Family Relationships, Social Characteristics of Cities, The Social Effects of Aviation, Technology and the Changing Family) and more than175 articles in sociological journals.
-His role as an administrator-as longtime chair of the leading Department of Sociology (at the University of Chicago), editor of prestigious journals, and public service (president of the American Sociological Association and the American Statistical Association, chair of the Social Science Research Council, and vice-president of the American Association for the Advancement of Science) was equally impressive.
-Perhaps his most lasting legacy was as the research director of the interdisciplinary "Presidential (Herbert Hoover) Research Committee on Social Trends"-that published several influential volumes in the early 1930s.
-During his year at the University of Washington, he conducted field work on logging camps and wrote an article entitled "Causes and Remedies of Labor Unrest in the Lumber Industry."
+Although Ogburn was recruited back to Columbia after only one year at the University of Washington, his influence and subsequent career set a high standard for the UW Department of Sociology.
+Ogburn was one of a handful of prominent sociologists during the first half of the twentieth century who established sociology as a scientific discipline by addressing important policy questions with rigorous statistical methods (Duncan 1968, Laslett 1998).
+Although best known for his theory of social change (Ogburn 1922), Ogburn wrote many books (including American Marriage and Family Relationships, Social Characteristics of Cities, The Social Effects of Aviation, Technology and the Changing Family) and more than 175 articles in sociological journals.
+He was also an effective administrator and frequently called upon to lead organizations, academic programs, and committees.
+While continuing his research and writing, he served as the longtime chair of the Department of Sociology at the University of Chicago, editor of the Journal of the American Statistical Association, president of the American Sociological Association and the American Statistical Association, chair of the Social Science Research Council, and vice-president of the American Association for the Advancement of Science.
+Perhaps his most significant legacy was as the research director of the interdisciplinary "Presidential (Herbert Hoover) Research Committee on Social Trends" (United States.
+President's Research Committee on Social Trends.
+1933).
+Although Ogburn was only at the University of Washington for a year, he found time to conduct field work in logging camps and wrote an article that challenged the conventional wisdom about the causes of labor unrest in the lumber industry (Ogburn 2018).